Enjoy FREE shipping anywhere within the US!

 License / registrationFor Chapter 664 electric bicycles, the official Texas sources cited here focus on classification and equipment rules.
 If your vehicle falls outside the e-bike definition, verify the exact license and registration rules with Texas DPS and TxDMV before riding.

 Helmet / age / passenger rulesNo universal statewide helmet or passenger rule is clearly stated in the Texas sources cited below for every e-bike situation.
+Texas Chapter 551 does say a Class 3 e-bike operator must be at least 15.
 Check current local, trail, campus, and property-specific rules before riding.

 Where you can rideStatewide ride-location rules can still vary by city, park, campus, trail operator, or private property owner.
 Always check posted local access rules before riding.